-Turkish forces push deeper into northeast Syria: ministry
+Turkish forces seize targets in northeast Syria offensive: ministry

-ISTANBUL (Reuters) - Turkish commandos pushed deeper into Syrian territory east of the Euphrates river on the second day of a offensive against Kurdish militia, as a withdrawal by U.S. forces opened up a dangerous new phase in the region’s eight-year-old conflict.
+ISTANBUL (Reuters) - Turkey said its forces seized designated targets on the second day of an offensive against a Kurdish militia in Syria, after a withdrawal by U.S. forces opened up a dangerous new phase in the region’s eight-year-old conflict.

-Ashamed of Washington’s role in making way for the Turkish incursion, senior members of U.S. President Donald Trump’s own Republican Party condemned him for abandoning Syrian Kurds, who have been loyal allies of Washington in the fight against Islamic State in Syria (ISIS).
+Senior members of U.S. President Donald Trump’s own Republican Party condemned him for making way for the incursion and abandoning Syrian Kurds, who have been loyal allies of Washington in the fight against Islamic State in Syria.

-NATO-ally Turkey has said it intends to create a “safe zone” in order to return millions of refugees to Syria.
-But world powers fear the Turkish action could exacerbate the conflict, and run the risk of ISIS prisoners escaping from camps amid the chaos.
+NATO-ally Turkey has said it intends to create a “safe zone” for the return of millions of refugees to Syria.
+But world powers fear Turkey’s action could deepen the conflict, and runs the risk of Islamic State prisoners escaping from camps amid the chaos.

+The Kurdish-led authority in northern Syria said a prison struck by Turkish shelling holds “the most dangerous criminals from more than 60 nationalities” and Turkey’s attacks on its prisons risked “a catastrophe”.

+The Kurdish-led Syrian Democratic Forces (SDF) holds thousands of Islamic State fighters and tens of thousands of their relatives in detention.

-“Our heroic commandos taking part in Operation Peace Spring are continuing to advance east of the Euphrates,” the Defence Ministry wrote on Twitter on Thursday, posting a video showing soldiers firing rifles in darkness as they advanced.
+“Our heroic commandos taking part in Operation Peace Spring are continuing to advance east of the Euphrates (river),” the Defence Ministry wrote on Twitter.
+“The designated targets were seized,” it said in a later statement.

+CNN Turk broadcast video showing a crane overnight removing a concrete block from the border wall and commandos moving in single-file alongside the barrier.

+In the Turkish border town of Akcakale, around 30 vehicles carrying Syrian rebels, many pick-up trucks mounted with anti-aircraft machines drove along the main along the Turkish side of the border from Syria’s Tel Abyad, a Reuters journalist said.

-A witness in the Turkish town of Akcakale said volleys of rockets were fired from there across the border into Syria’s Tel Abyad.
-Smoke rose from two targets hit on the Syrian side of the border, he said.
+They were accompanied by some 10 Turkish military armored vehicles.
+It was not clear where they were heading.
+Earlier, a witness in Akcakale said volleys of rockets were fired from there across the border.

-Turkish forces shelled targets near Ral al Ain on Thursday morning, and Kurdish-led Syrian Democratic Forces (SDF) fighters responded, another witness said.
+Turkish forces shelled targets near Ral al Ain on Thursday morning, and SDF fighters responded, a witness said.

 The Turkish military has hit 181 targets of the Kurdish militia with its air force and artillery since the start of operation into northeast Syria, the ministry said.

-One of the prisons where ISIS detainees are held was struck by a Turkish air strike, the SDF said on Twitter.
+One of the prisons where Islamic State detainees are held was hit by a Turkish air strike, the SDF said on Twitter.

-The U.S. military has taken custody of two high-profile Islamic State militants previously held in Syria by the SDF and moved them out of the country to a secure location, a U.S. official said.
+The U.S. military has taken custody of two high-profile IS militants previously held in Syria by the SDF and moved them out of the country to a secure location, a U.S. official said.

 A second U.S. official said they belonged to a group of British fighters nicknamed “The Beatles,” who have been tied to the murder of Western hostages.